Pythm/ad-ElectricalManagement/README.md

 > I use sensors from Tibber Pulse connected to HAN port.
 Check out https://tibber.com/ If you are interested in changeing your electricity provider to Tibber, you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

 > [!NOTE]
-> Max usage limit is developed according to the new calculation that Norwegian Energy providers base their grid tariffs on.
+> Max usage limit `max_kwh_goal` is developed according to the new calculation that Norwegian Energy providers base their grid tariffs on.
 We pay extra for the average of the 3 highest peak loads in steps of 2-5 kWh, 5-10 kWh, etc. This should be adaptable to other tariffs with some modifications.
 Please make a request with information on how to set up limitations on usage.

 > [!TIP]
-> If you live in a country where there is no tariff on higher usage, set the limit to the same size as your main fuse in kWh.
+> If you live in a country where there is no tariff on higher usage, set `max_kwh_goal` to the same size as your main fuse in kWh.

 If you have solar or other electricity production, add a production sensor and an accumulated production sensor.
 The app will try to charge any cars with surplus production.
 If all cars have reached their preferred charge limit, it will try to spend extra on heating.
 The calculations also support one consumption sensor with negative numbers for production.
 I do not have solar panels installed and this feature is only tested with manual input of test data.
 Please report any unexpected behavior.